mischkew/Joshinkan-eV/README.md

 - `testing`: test.joshinkan.de
 - `production`: joshinkan.de

+Pre-configured environent files can be downloaded via `make fetch-environments`.
+This requires a configured aws cli access.

-An SSH private key is required to access the servers.
+An SSH private key is required to deploy to the servers.

 Specify the target environment via an environment variable, e.g